 “I say a little prayer when I think of them.
 They loved each other.”

-He said: “Police in East Lothian are investigating following the deaths of a 55-year-old man and 61-year-old woman at an address in Inglis Avenue, Port Seton.
-The incident was reported to police around 3.45pm on Friday, April 14.
+He said: “Police in East Lothian are investigating following the death of a 55-year-old man and a 52-year-old woman at an address in Inglis Avenue, Port Seton.